kailash-manasarovar/statement/docs/next-batch.md

 1. Fiona is the key.
 Saint Michael's team told me Fiona, I thought it could be her, but it didn't make sense.
 It's her. *And* she's an old friend.
 1. Karina is coming up now, but I'm not sure who she is.
 1. I see Glastonbury at Loka Yoga every morning in class, I tell them all after seeing it every morning for days, and then it's gone I don't see it anymore.
 1. November 22 - when my Hanuman figure pops out of my bag and everyone's interested...Trish is reporting back.
 She has been instructed to report back on everything I do because they know I am a CIA intuitive.
-Do you think they thought I knew?
-Or they just didn't care either way.
-The latter most likely.
-Surely someone knew.
 1. May 2023: The lives of others.
 The message (if you translate it) even more so.
 Can't believe i missed it all. must have been SERIOUSLY HIGH!
 1. Massive emotions - just saying.
 1. December 2022: Hanuman entry into this story early on was remarkable, and he has never left me for a second.
 It was even earlier than I thought too.
 October 2019 with guruji in Rishikesh (is that was lady at 2. wanted to hear about?)